 Health Care Directives, Living Wills & Powers of Attorney

-Health care directives, living wills and powers of attorney are important documents that should be a part of your estate planning.
+Health care directives, living wills and powers of attorney, are important documents that should be a part of your estate planning.
 While you may have heard or read about these documents before, they can be difficult to understand and are often confused with one another.
 The attorneys at Olive Judd work with clients throughout the state of Florida to prepare these types estate planning documents.
 Our Fort Lauderdale estate planning lawyers are experienced attorneys who take the time to answer questions and make sure that our clients understand when and how these documents are used.

 Health Care Advanced Directives

-In the state of Florida, competent adults have the right to make a health care advance directive.
+In the state of Florida, competent adults have the right to make a health care advanced directive.
 An advanced directive consists of a living will and a health care surrogate designation.
-A living will provides instructions on what life-prolonging treatments you would want your doctor to provide should you become incapacitated.
+A living will provides instructions on what life-prolonging treatments you want your doctor to provide should you become incapacitated.
 The health care surrogate designation is a legal document that names another individual to serve as your representative to make medical decisions for you should you be unable to make them for yourself.
 Similar to a living will, this document may also include instructions about the types of medical treatment that you would or would not want your physician to provide.

 In most situations, the attorneys in our estate planning practice will prepare a combination document that includes a living will and a designation of health care surrogate.
 This document will also include a Florida HIPPA release form which is necessary for health care providers to release your health information to your health care surrogate.